Louis Ngwat-Mahop: Bayern Munich

 In May 2006, he went on trial at Bayern Munich II.
 Hermann Gerland, the club's manager, was impressed by Ngwat-Mahop's athleticism and assertiveness and recommended his signing.
 Gerland characterised Ngwat-Mahop as a rough diamond.
 He made his debut for Bayern Munich II in the opening day of the 2006–07 Regionalliga season.
 He started the match, but he was brought out in the 62nd minute, in a match that Bayern II lost at home by a 0–2 scoreline by KSV Hessen Kassel.
 Ngwat-Mahop scored his first goal for Bayern II on 12 August 2006.
 It was the sole goal of the match, helping Bayern Munich II overcome the obstacle of Hoffenheim.
 Two weeks later, he managed to score once again, taking the credit for opening the score in a 4–4 goal glut against SV Elversberg.
-Ngwat-Mahop continued to play regularly in Bayern II until the end of the season, featuring in 33 matches, out of 34, all as a starter.
+Ngwat-Mahop continued to play regularly for Bayern II until the end of the season, featuring in 33 matches, out of 34, all as a starter.
 He also added five more to his tally, to reach a total of seven goals in the 2006–07 Regionalliga campaign.

 While approaching the closing stages of the season, his good performances with Bayern Munich II made Ottmar Hitzfeld, the manager of Bayern's first team, to call him to train with the professional squad.
 Due to the injuries of a lot of first team players, Ngwat-Mahop was included in Bayern's squad for a match against Borussia Mönchengladbach, although he did not get any playing time in that match.
 Ngwat-Mahop was also included in Bayern's squad for yet another match, this time against for an away contest against Energie Cottbus.
 In this match, on 12 May 2007, he was brought in, to replace Ali Karimi in the 88th minute, wearing number 38, to make his full professional debut for FC Bayern Munich, in what was an away 0–3 win for his team.
 That was his sole appearance in the Bundesliga for the 2006–07 season.